Cardiff University will consider students with good grades in the GCE A-level examinations or the International

 You need to have successfully completed a relevant bachelor's degree from a recognised institution and possibly also have a relevant master's programme from a recognised institution.

-A relevant English language qualification may also be required – normally GCSE/GCE O-level English language C grade, 6.5 IELTS or TOEFL 230 iBT, however, this may vary from course to course.
+A relevant English language qualification may also be required – normally GCSE/GCE O-level English language C grade or IELTS 6.5, however, this may vary from course to course.

 If you are unsure of your qualifications or entry requirements please contact the International Office.

-Ms Clara Ho from the International Office will be travelling to Singapore in October 2014 and would like to meet with anyone interested in studying at Cardiff University.
+Ms Anne Morgan from the International Office will be travelling to Singapore in March 2015 and would like to meet with anyone interested in studying at Cardiff University.

 If you are interested in studying at Cardiff University or have made an application, you can meet Anne at one of the following locations: